 Which One Is The Best For You?

-Although each of these incarnations of FreeSync eliminates the core issue of screen tearing, it’s very obvious that FreeSync Premium Pro is the best option right now.
+Although each of these FreeSync incarnations eliminates the core issue of screen tearing, it’s obvious that FreeSync Premium Pro is the best option right now.

-With ray tracing coming to the AMD’s brand of GPUs, getting a monitor that can support HDR is a must if you’re looking to have great visuals in your games.
+With ray tracing coming to AMD’s range of GPUs, acquiring a monitor that can support HDR is a must if you want extraordinary visuals in your games.

-It has been announced that both DisplayPort 1.4 and HDMI 2.1 feature native VRR (variable refresh rate) so it would be wise to maybe hold off on getting a FreeSync monitor if that’s the deciding factor as alternatives are gaining traction.
+Both DisplayPort 1.4 and HDMI 2.1 appear to feature native VRR (variable refresh rate), so it might be wise to hold off getting a FreeSync monitor if that’s the deciding factor, as alternatives are gaining traction.